What Holistic Vets Teach About Cat's Health

 8 years old, had severe diabetes.
 It was impossible to get the insulin

 requirements adjusted.
 They had lost weight to a point that they were skin

 and bones.
 Both cats had no quality of life left.
 After one week of being

-on T-factors we were able to get their insulin
+on this product we were able to get their insulin

 requirements adjusted.
 It is now 6 months.